 As the operator of a DBS system, EchoStar is subject to FCC jurisdiction and review primarily for: (i) authorization of individual satellites (i.e., meeting minimum financial, legal and technical standards) and earth stations; (ii) avoiding interference with other radio frequency emitters; (iii) complying with rules the FCC has established specifically for holders of U.S. DBS satellite authorizations and receivers; and (iv) complying with applicable provisions of the Communications Act.
 The FCC has granted a conditional satellite construction permit to EchoStar for two satellites.
-It has assigned eleven specified frequencies for EchoStar I at an orbital slot at 119 DEG.
+It has assigned eleven specified frequencies for EchoStar I at an orbital slot at 119DEG.
 WL.
-EchoStar's subsidiary DirectSat, has a conditional permit for ten additional frequencies at the same orbital location, one frequency at 110 DEG.
-WL and eleven frequencies at 175 DEG.
+EchoStar's subsidiary Directsat, has a conditional permit for ten additional frequencies at the same orbital location, one frequency at 110DEG.
+WL and eleven frequencies at 175DEG.
 WL.
-These permits are conditioned on satisfaction of ongoing construction and related obligations.
-There can be no assurance that EchoStar and DirectSat will be able to comply with the FCC's due diligence obligations or that the FCC will determine that they have complied with such due diligence obligations.
-DirectSat's and EchoStar's permits and extension requests have been and may continue to be contested in FCC proceedings and in court by Dominion, PrimeStar, Advanced, Tempo, MCI, DirecTv and others.